Are you sure you want to exit?

-What has not become a hot topic until the French historian Philippe Aries’ book caused great attention?
+What had not become a hot topic until the French historian Philippe Aries’ book caused great attention?

-What image did Aries believe children are supposed to be like in Western Europe during the Middle Ages?
+According to Aries, what was the typical image of children in Western Europe during the Middle Ages?

 What historical event generated the need for a large number of children to work for a long time in the 18th and 19th centuries?